Overview

 | Access control | JWT authentication with role enforcement |

-| Audit trail | Immutable logs with 7-year retention |
+| Audit trail | Immutable append-only logs |

 | Data integrity | Transaction checksums and validation |